Strategos (game): History

 Jon Peterson identifies Strategos as being largely descended from the Prussian Kriegsspiel, and its translations, that had made their way into the hands of British military officers in the 1870s.

 Strategos was meant to be a training tool at various levels, starting with introductory scenarios and working toward more complex and advanced ones.
 This was contrasted with other forms of kriegsspiel which were cast as being primarily for those in elite military leadership.
-An article in the Army and Navy Journal, from November 25, 1882, describes the role and function of the Strategos game in contrast to William R. Livermore's publication of a more traditional The American Kriegsspiel (1882), as follows:
+An article in the Army and Navy Journal, from November 25, 1882, describes the role and function of the Strategos game in contrast to William R. Livermore's publication of a more traditional wargame, The American Kriegsspiel (1882), as follows:

 Strategos consists of two different games.
 The Battle Game was played on a board, whereas the Advanced Game was played on maps and miniature terrain.

 In Strategos, Totten leans toward the "free" kriegsspiel movement in allowing the referee discretion in matters not covered by the normal game rules.
 Peterson identifies the free kriegsspiel movement with Klemens Wilhelm Jacob Meckel's work Studien über das Kriegsspiel, along with other Prussian authors of the 1870s and later.